rapidsai/raft/docs/source/raft_ann_benchmarks.md

 ### End to end: large-scale benchmarks (>10M vectors)
-`raft-ann-bench.get_dataset` cannot be used to download the [billion-scale datasets](ann_benchmarks_dataset.md#billion-scale) because they are so large.
+`raft-ann-bench.get_dataset` cannot be used to download the [billion-scale datasets](ann_benchmarks_dataset.md#billion-scale) due to their size.
 You should instead use our billion-scale datasets guide to download and prepare them.
-All other python  mentioned below work as intended once the billion-scale dataset has been downloaded.
+All other python commands mentioned below work as intended once the billion-scale dataset has been downloaded.
-To download Billion-scale datasets, visit [big-ann-benchmarks](http://big-ann-benchmarks.com/neurips21.html)
+To download billion-scale datasets, visit [big-ann-benchmarks](http://big-ann-benchmarks.com/neurips21.html)

 The steps below demonstrate how to download, install, and run benchmarks on a subset of 100M vectors from the Yandex Deep-1B dataset.
 Please note that datasets of this scale are recommended for GPUs with larger amounts of memory, such as the A100 or H100.
 ```bash